 Art invokes in me a feeling of home.

-It was always a welcoming space to be in no matter what my condition is in life.
+It is always a welcoming space to be, in no matter what my condition in life is.

 Do you think your art has changed after your experience in Skizofriends Art Movement?
 If so, how?

 Yes!
 Knowledge isn’t simply information I have gathered.
 It’s also how I experience the information and how it becomes a part of my life experience.
 It is only then that I can truly declare that it has become my knowledge.
-My experience of Skizofriends Art Movement is one such process and it has become a fundamental aspect for the development of my current art work.
+My experience with Skizofriends Art Movement is one such process, and it has become a fundamental aspect for the development of my current artwork.

 We never put our personal identity as the title for this project to maintain its inclusiveness.
 We want anybody to be able to participate and take pride in their participation.

-Are there any plans to expand the program or extend it to other beneficiaries?
+Are there any plans to expand the programme or extend it to other beneficiaries?